TeriChyou/113OS_Simulation/README.md

   - NETWORK_BANDWIDTH = 100  # Mbps
   - NETWORK_LATENCY = 20  # ms

+## 2025 02 26

+Initialized the project

-## Processes today
+Processes today:

-Made a GUI and taskmanager, but is's not a good start.
+1. Made a GUI and taskmanager, but is's not a good start.
-So deleted it and made some basic hardware stuffs, then try to simulate CPU, RAM, Writing, Reading, Downloading stuffs.
+2. So deleted it and made some basic hardware stuffs, then try to simulate CPU, RAM, Writing, Reading, Downloading stuffs.
-Still a lot of researches and concepts to learn.
+3. Still a lot of researches and concepts to learn.

-# 2025 03 05
+## 2025 03 05

 Made => exam => midterm => 3 files for 3 questions.

-# 2025 03 11
+## 2025 03 11

 Modified exam_1 & 2, and then make the suspend and pause able to be viewed on the gannt chart.

+## 2025 03 12

+Optimized the program running flow, can use one console to decide which method to use.

+- NOTICE: PLEASE use `pyinstaller --onefile --console midterm.py` then you can run a one-console exe with this simulation.
+  - If there's no pyinstaller in python lib, please run `python -m pip install pyinstaller`.